NCAR/wrf-python/doc/source/contrib.rst

 run to ensure that your code follows the PEP 8 style guide, and verifies that a basic suite of unit tests run.

+If your pull request is for a bug fix to an existing computational routine, then the automated unit tests will probably fail due to the new values.
+This is not a problem, but be sure to indicate to the developers in your GitHub issue that the unit tests will need to be updated.

 .. testing_::